compulim/til/README.md

    - Windows, Xbox, and DirectX are using it
    - Tool + SDK is open source on Linux as [libjxr-tools](https://packages.debian.org/sid/libjxr-tools), but it's quite restrictive and not working most of the time
    - Another SDK is a Windows OS component called Windows Imaging Component (WIC)
-   - Color space is assumed scRGB and gamma is assumed 1.0
+   - Color space is assumed scRGB and gamma is assumed 1.0 (linear)
       - scRGB is mostly like sRGB but luminance value ranging from -0.5 to ~7.5, HDR ready
 - Windows Photos app supports HDR photos for both JPEG XR, JPEG XL, but HDR photos in TIFF and PNG will show in SDR, not HDR
 - Windows Photos can re-save any photos to JPEG XR, but only save as SDR